Kaushikreddym/climdata/README.md

 - Place the downloaded `.json` key in the conf folder with the name service.json.

-## Setup Instructions fro ERA5 api
+## Setup Instructions from ERA5 api

 ### 1. CDS API Key Setup